quasarframework/quasar-framework.org/source/guide/importing-dependencies.md

   Vue.component('google-map', VueGoogleMap.Map);
   ```

   You have three options for including the declarations above.
+Be creative about how to deal with this.

   A) You can include these declarations in `src/index.html` inside `quasar.boot()` before you start your App: